 - The key assumptions in the proposed budget and to give a view on the robustness of those assumptions. - The key risk areas in the budget and to assess the adequacy of the Council's reserves when reviewing the potential financial impact of these risk areas on the finances of the Council.
-This should be accompanied by a Reserves Strategy.

-This paper has to be considered and approved by full Council as part of the budget approval and Council Tax setting process.

-This document concentrates on the General Fund 2018/19, the Housing Revenue Account and Capital Programme, but in addition it also considers key medium term issues faced by the Council.
+This should be accompanied by a Reserves Strategy. - 1.2.
+This paper has to be considered and approved by full Council as part of the budget approval and Council Tax setting process. - 1.3.
+This document concentrates on the General Fund budget, the Housing Revenue Account and Capital Investment Programme, but in addition it also considers key medium term issues faced by the Council.

-2. Assurance Statement of the Council's Section 151 Officer (Head of Finance and Resources)
+2. Assurance Statement of the Council's Section 151 Officer (Executive Director of Finance and Resources)

-The following are the summary assurances and recommendations of the Council's Section 151 Officer (currently the Director of Finance and Resources).
-They must be read in conjunction with the supporting statement in this Appendix, which together make up the Section 151 Officer's statutory duty to report under Section 25 of the Local Government Act 2003.

-- 1. In relation to the 2018/19 General Fund Revenue budget I have examined the budget proposals and I believe that, whilst the spending and service delivery proposals are challenging, they are nevertheless achievable given the political and management will to implement the changes, good management, and the sound monitoring of performance and budgets.
-I am satisfied that sufficient management processes exist within the Council to deliver this budget and to identify and deal with any problems which may arise unexpectedly during the year. - 2.
-The key process risks in making the above statement are the comparatively low resources within the Council, compared to other Unitary Authorities, dedicated to providing financial support services and advice to managers, which will need the finance teams to be focused on key risk budgets. - 3.
-My recommendations are also conditional upon: - The agreement of the Medium Term Financial Strategy for 2018/19 to 2021/22; - A recognition in the medium term planning approach that the level of reserves and corporate risk assessment need to be regularly reviewed in the light of changing circumstances and that it may not be possible to match the two at any single point in time.
+- 2.1.
+The following are the summary assurances and recommendations of the Council's Section 151 Officer (currently the Executive Director of Finance and Resources).
+They must be read in conjunction with the supporting statement in this Appendix, which together make up the Section 151 Officer's statutory duty to report under Section 25 of the Local Government Act 2003. - 2.1.1.
+In relation to the 2020/21 General Fund Revenue budget I have examined the budget proposals and I believe that, whilst the spending and service delivery proposals are challenging, they are nevertheless achievable given the political and management will to implement the changes, good management, and the sound monitoring of performance and budgets.
+I am satisfied that sufficient management processes exist within the Council to deliver this budget and to identify and deal with any problems which may arise unexpectedly during the year. - 2.1.2.
+The key process risks in making the above statement are the level of resources within the Council dedicated to providing financial support services and advice to managers, which will need the finance teams to be focused on key risk budgets. - 2.1.3.
+My recommendations are also conditional upon: - a) The Council approving the new Financial Sustainability Strategy for 2020 2030; - b) The Council approving the updated Medium Term Financial Strategy for 2020/21 to 2024/25 - c) A recognition in the medium term planning approach that the level of reserves and corporate risk assessment need to be regularly reviewed in the light of changing circumstances and that it may not be possible to match the two at any single point in time.
 The Council needs to show a commitment to maintain reserves at a level which provides adequate cover for most identified risks during the planning period.
 This approach is pragmatic, and shows a clear commitment to prudent contingency planning.
-It must be noted, however, that the recommended levels of reserves could leave the Council exposed to the very exceptional risks identified in this review and, if those risks crystallise, to reserves being inadequate; - Portfolio holders, Chief Executive, Deputy Chief Executives and managers not exceeding their cash limits for 2018/19 (and future years covered by the Medium Term Financial Strategy);
+It must be noted, however, that the recommended levels of reserves could still leave the Council exposed to the very exceptional risks identified in this review and, if all those risks crystallised, then the total level of reserves could be inadequate; - d) Cabinet Members, Chief Executive, Executive Directors and managers not exceeding their cash limits for 2020/21 (and future years covered by the Medium Term Financial Strategy);